jleben/stitch/doc/pages/main.md

 - [Stream_Producer](@ref Stitch::Stream_Producer)
 - [Stream_Consumer](@ref Stitch::Stream_Consumer)

-Stream_Consumer is a Server and Stream_Producer is a Client, with MPSC_Queue as the shared object type.
+Stream_Consumer is a Server and Stream_Producer is a Client and they share a MPSC_Queue.

-This implements the flow of data in an actor model: the queue represents the mailbox of the receiver of messages (consumer) and messages can arrive from multiple senders (producers).
+This implements the flow of data in the [Actor Model][]: the queue represents the mailbox of the receiver of messages (consumer) and messages can arrive from multiple senders (producers).

 Events